pdxdave/Computer-Architecture-Notes/README.md

 1    0     1                1    0      0
 1    1     1                1    1      0

-NOR is an inverse of the OR table
+Remember NOR is an inverse of the OR table
 ```
 XOR
 Similar to NOR but is only true if one or the other is true, not both